-Running indoors is a different experience than hitting the pavement outside, but the transition from outdoors to indoor running opens up tons of possibilities to move.
-Learn more about all the things you should know before you start running on a treadmill—from setting up a treadmill, basic running techniques, and more.
+Running on a treadmill is a different experience than hitting the pavement outside, but the transition from running outdoors to running on a treadmill opens up tons of possibilities for movement.
+Learn more about all the things you should know before you start running on a treadmill—from setting up a treadmill to basic running techniques and more.

 What setting should I run on the treadmill?

 Before you begin running on a treadmill, you’ll want to set yourself up to be successful.
 This means understanding the ways your treadmill works and having the proper gear to start your run.

 1. Understand your treadmill

 Running on a treadmill isn’t complicated by any means, but before you just hop on, it’s a good idea to understand the equipment you are stepping onto!

 Every treadmill (aside from a manual treadmill) has different speed settings.
 These speed settings often range from 1-10mph or 1-12mph.
 If you want to walk on the treadmill you’ll likely be at 1-4mph, while most jogging is 4-6mph and running is anything over.
 If you are a beginner to being on a treadmill be sure to start slow and pick up your feet as the belt moves underneath you.
 When you get comfortable you can start picking up the pace.
 Also, it’s never recommended to hop off the treadmill while it moves, so be sure to slow down first and then stop the treadmill.

 Here are some basic speeds and mile times

 If you’re new to running, you might be wondering what is considered “good” running times.
 Although there are many factors that can influence how fast you run, including your age and fitness level, a non-competitive, in-shape runner usually can run one mile in about 9 to 10 minutes.
 For newer runners, a 12 to 15-minute mile is more likely.
 As you continue running and build your endurance, you’ll get faster and stronger.